-Here are three reasons why ski bibs may be a better choice than traditional ski pants.
+Here are three reasons ski bibs may be better than traditional ski pants.

 Greater Protection From Elements

-Another thing about ski bibs is that they offer more storage space compared to normal ski pants.
+Another thing about ski bibs is that they offer more storage space compared to regular ski pants.
 Bibs usually come with multi pockets that can be used to store essentials and other gear.